 Norton parental controls

-This new generation of kids is smart and intelligent.
-As parents it is our job to keep them safe and lead them to make better life choices independently.
-Invest in a good security suite and teach your kids the importance of safety and common sense when exploring the online world.
+Consider investing in a good security suite and teach your kids the importance of safety and common sense when exploring the online world.

 Try Norton 360 FREE 30-Day Trial* - Includes Norton Secure VPN

 30 days of FREE* comprehensive antivirus, device security and online privacy with Norton Secure VPN.

 Editorial note: Our articles provide educational information for you.
 NortonLifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.